 Unlike silver which can degrade in the air over time, gold will not rust or taint.
 Gold, in particular, is extremely difficult to corrode.
 Only very strong acids such as nitric acid and hydrochloric acid can cause gold to become damaged.
 This is why wedding bands are traditionally made of gold, as they are guaranteed to stand the test of time.

 Gold is also extremely heavy, with a density of 19.4 g cm-3.
-By way of a comparison, lead is only 11.4 g cm-3 in density.
+By way of comparison, lead is only 11.4 g cm-3 in density.
 This heaviness plays a vital part in many of the physical methods required to mind gold from its many sources.

 Most natural gold is actually impure.
 It generally contains small but notable traces of other metals including silver, copper, silver, mercury and palladium.
-It’s actually these other elements which give gold its distinctive colours.
-For instance, gold which has a large amount of copper will have a red hue to it, whilst gold that contains a lot of less expensive silver will be much paler are far less bright yellow than you would expect from pure gold.
+It’s actually these other elements that give gold its distinctive colours.
+For instance, gold that has a large amount of copper will have a red hue to it, whilst gold that contains a lot of less expensive silver will be much paler are far less bright yellow than you would expect from pure gold.
 The purity of gold is measured in carats with 100% pure gold being 24 carats.
 18-carat gold is then 18/24, (75%) pure, and 14-carat gold has 58% purity.
 Carat values are often used to describe gold bars only come in the following integers: 24, 22, 18, 14 and 9.